EHDEN/NetworkDashboards/docs/development.md

 To build the documentation, you need to have [R](https://www.r-project.org/) installed, and if you are using UNIX-based systems, you only need to run `sh _build.sh` in the `docs/src` directory.

 In this documentation, we also describe all the settings around the dashboards that are used on the EHDEN project.
-To avoid an extensive table of contents and also to avoid having a big chapter page for dashboards, we configured this GitBook to split different sections into different pages.
+To avoid an extensive table of contents and also to avoid having a big chapter page for dashboards, we [configured](https://github.com/EHDEN/NetworkDashboards/blob/master/docs/src/_output.yml#L9) this GitBook to split different sections into different pages.
 A section on the GitBook is mapped to markdown headings elements of level 1 (H1 or #).
 This is, however, inconvenient for small chapters like the preface (index.Rmd).
 To make it render all the sections on the same page, instead of using headings of level 1 (#) you should use level 2 (##).
 Although this will make the section numeration start at 0, e.g 1.0.1, 1.0.2, ...
 To avoid this we appended `{-}` to the sections titles so that the numeration does not show.

+If a new file is created with more documentation, its name should be placed, including extension, in the desired location in [this list](https://github.com/EHDEN/NetworkDashboards/blob/master/docs/src/_bookdown.yml#L26-L45) of the `docks/src/_bookdown.yml` file.